danscully/d3script/README.md

 # d3script
 This is the beginnings of a system to manage the loading and UI for external scripts in the d3/disguise media server.
 This project is completely unsupported and sure to get support to throw your ticket in the trash.
 Good luck!

+# How to use it
+To use, put d3script.py somewhere on the d3 Python sys.path.
+Or, put it at the root of the project and in the Disguise Python Console (Alt-C) type: sys.path.append('./')
+This will add the project root onto the Python search path.

 # What is does
 - Scans a folder (hardcoded to "./objects/Scripts") for modules (.py files or other more complex modules) and loads what it finds.